jon-jacky/home/commonplace.md

   p.
 9 - 31 (no link):

-  "To the world when it was half a thousand years younger, the outlines off all things seemed more clearly marked than to us.
+  "To the world when it was half a thousand years younger, the outlines of all things seemed more clearly marked than to us.
 The contrast between suffering and joy, between adversity and happiness, appeared more striking.
 All experience had yet to the minds of men the directness and absoluteness of the pleasure and pain of child-life. ...